What can nurses claim on taxes?

 You can’t use the above methods if you are claiming expenses for a motorcycle, ute or a vehicle with a capacity of transporting 9 or more passengers.

 For such vehicles, you can claim expenses for fuel, oil, insurance and loan interest along with the decline in value of the vehicle.
-Don’t forget to keep the receipts of your expenses.
+Don’t forget to keep the receipts for your expenses.

 Work uniforms, scrubs, and nursing shoes with non-slip soles are other things you can claim.
-You can claim the costs of repairing work clothes but not the expenses for conventional clothing (everyday wear) and footwear, as it is not work-related.
+You can claim the costs of repairing work clothes, but you cannot claim expenses for non-work-related conventional clothing (everyday wear) and footwear.

 If your uniform is specific to your occupation or it is non-compulsory and registered with AusIndustry, it is an allowed deduction.